Kong/developer.konghq.com/app/insomnia/request-authentication.md

 ## What is request authentication in Insomnia?

-Some requests require authentication to send.
+Some requests require authentication.
 In Insomnia, you can configure different authentication types and parameters when you send a request so that it can authenticate.

 ## How do I configure authentication in my requests in Insomnia?

-In a collection or design document in Insomnia, navigate to a request in your collection.
-Click the **Auth** tab below your request and select an authentication type from the dropdown menu.
+Navigate to a request in a collection, click the **Auth** tab below your request, and select an authentication type from the dropdown menu.

 ## Which authentication types are supported?